MohammedHadida/odin-recipes/README.md

 # odin-recipes
-This is a website that I built for food recipes
+This is a website that I built for food recipes.
+Recipes referenced from allrecipes.com